-SECOND CAUSE OF ACTION Breach of Contract
+THIRD CAUSE OF ACTION Breach of Contract - Election of President

-- 53. Plaintiffs hereby reallege the paragraphs above as though fully set forth here. - 54.
-The BMWE Constitution and Bylaws constitutes a contract between the Grand Lodge and the subordinate bodies and members of the BMWE, enforceable under the terms of the Railway Labor Act and/or the common law of the State of Michigan.

-55. By seeking to exclude all Canadian members from having their votes counted in the upcoming election for President, Defendants are in clear violation of Article I, Section 7(b) of the Constitution and have therefore breached their contractual obligations owed to Plaintiffs and all other members of the BMWE, to the latters' great detriment and loss.
+- 72. Plaintiffs hereby reallege the paragraphs above as though fully set forth here. - 73.
+The BMWE Constitution and Bylaws constitutes a contract between the Grand Lodge and the subordinate bodies and members of the BMWE, enforceable under the terms of the Railway Labor Act and/or the common law of the State of Michigan. - 74.
+By seeking to exclude all Canadian members from having their votes counted in the upcoming election for President, Defendants are in clear violation of Article I, Section 7(b) of the Constitution and have therefore breached their contractual obligations owed to Plaintiffs and all other members of the BMWE, to the latters' great detriment and loss.
+In furtherance of this unlawful scheme, Defendants, acting with others, have entered into a sham and unenforceable agreement to transfer all BMWE members in Canada to the Teamsters so that the BMWE members in Canada will not be able to vote.